emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Don't spend a lot of time for explanations at code review.
 You can simple use link to certain method of refactoring by using `Catalog of Refactorings`_.
-Pay attention, each method of refactoring has the page number of the book «Refactoring: Improving the Design of Existing Code» [#fnrefactoring]_ by Martin Fowler, where any developer can find the comprehensive information for the method with examples.
+Pay attention, each method of refactoring has the page number of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler, where any developer can find the comprehensive information for the method with examples.

 There are also online catalogs of refactorings for database: